pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 These three modules aim to re-illuminate a part of the image, and attempt to dilute the correction in intensity and in space by blurring in the picture.
 But since they're working in the Lab color space ...I won't say it again...
-The results are just bad all the time, except with very soft settings, in which case you didnt' really need those modules in the first place.
+The results are just bad all the time, except with very soft settings, in which case you didn't' really need those modules in the first place.

 *Prefer the exposure module with masks, or the tone equalizer*